GXIPC1® (Diabetes)

 Phase III

-GWOXI's new stem cell drug, "GXIPC1 E-Glucos," has been experimentally proven to effectively improve diabetic conditions by controlling blood glucose, maintaining the number of pancreatic islets, and keeping the islet morphology full.
-This research achievement has also been granted an invention patent.
+GWOXI's new drug "GXIPC1®" has been experimentally proven to effectively improve diabetes by controlling blood sugar levels and maintaining the number and intact form of pancreatic islets.
+This research has been awarded a patent for the invention.

 Drug Trial | Treatment of diabetic patients with allogeneic adipose-derived stem cell (ADSC) injections. | |